As the second vice-chair of the committee, I'll be chairing today's meeting in the absence of Michael Levitt and Erin O'Toole.

 Ladies and gentlemen, thank you very much for your invitation.
 I am really honoured, and I am especially honoured to be invited alongside Anne Applebaum today.

 During your discussions over the last weeks, there is one term that has come up, and for good reason.
-It's a colourful term that has been making a revival in both academic and non-academic discourses in the last couple of years, namely, fascism.
+It's a powerful term that has been making a revival in both academic and non-academic discourses in the last couple of years, namely, fascism.

 Some years ago, I wrote a book trying to propose my own definition, present my own understanding of the essence of fascist ideology.
 I would argue that fascism is the politics of total cultural homogeneity.
 Of course, Poland suffered enormously from fascism through the Nazi occupation, and the name of my civil society organization in Poland, “Never Again”, is not accidental, but it is good to mention that Poland also had its own fascist movement, which is now experiencing a kind of revival.